Compare car insurance for over 50s and you could save up to £142

 Gareth Dyer, senior product manager at insurance company iGO4

-Over 50s are perceived as low-risk drivers, and less likely to make a claim.
+Because you're over 50 you're perceived as a low-risk driver, and less likely to make a claim.
+Usually, you'll get cheaper car insurance.
 There are two main reasons for this:

 1) It’s likely you have a wealth of driving experience

-2) Over 50s drivers may also have years of claim-free driving built up
+2) You have years of claim-free driving built up

 Combine that dynamic duo of factors with a spot of shopping around, and you may reduce the cost of your car insurance.